File 315 · Open (no physical evidence)

 The competing positions.

-The mainstream scientific position is that Bigfoot is not a biological reality but a cultural one: a durable legend fed by misidentification of known animals (especially bears), pareidolia, hoaxing, and the human appetite for a monster in the woods.
+The mainstream scientific position.
+The consensus among biologists and anthropologists is that Bigfoot is not a biological reality but a cultural one: a durable legend fed by misidentification of known animals (especially bears), pareidolia, hoaxing, and a deep human appetite for a monster in the woods.
 Disputed The decisive objection is ecological.
-A breeding population of large apes could not persist invisibly — it would leave roadkill, remains, scat, and bones, and would appear in the fossil record, none of which exists.
-This archive treats Bigfoot as unverified and almost certainly not a real animal, while noting that the sightings themselves are a genuine, well-documented social phenomenon [1][2][4].
+A breeding population large enough to persist would number in the thousands, and thousands of large apes cannot live invisibly — they would leave road-kills, scat, feeding sign, dens, and bones, and would surface in the fossil record.
+None of that exists.
+This archive treats Bigfoot as unverified and almost certainly not a real animal, while taking seriously that the sightings are a genuine, well-documented social phenomenon worth explaining in their own right [1][2][4].

 The unanswered questions.